 they virtually decimated the invading Turks.

-The image of the Polish eagle can be traced as far back as the 9th Poland.
-During this period long distance trade routes
+The image of the Polish eagle can be traced as far back as the 9th century Poland.
+During this period long distance

-started opening up across Europe, and crossed through Pomerania, and Lesser Poland.
-At this time, the Polish King
+trade routes started opening up across Europe, and crossed through Pomerania, and Lesser Poland.
+At this time, the

-Boleslaw I decreed that Polish coins be minted, depicting the image of the Polish Eagle. ( Below: Polish coins from
+Polish King Boleslaw I decreed that Polish coins be minted, depicting the image of the Polish Eagle. ( Below: Polish coins

 In 1730 the powers of Prussia, Russia and Austria conspired, through a secret agreement, to maintain the status quo in the